SuSonicTH/CodingAssignment/readme.md

     * ACCOUNT_ID - Integer number
     * EMPLOYEE - String (name of employee)
     * AMOUNT - floating point number
-* output is a csv file with following fields
-  * MONTH - the month of the booking in format yyyy/mm
-  * ACCOUNT_ID - an ACCOUNT_ID from the input file
-  * SUM_OF_AMOUNT - the sum of all input amounts for a ACCOUNT_ID per MONTH
-* empty lines in the input file are ignored
-* the header and each line is checked for the expected number of columns
-* the amount form the input is summed up, grouped by ACCOUNT_ID and MONTH
-* every field is trimmed from whitespace
-* input record validation is done
-  * no field may be empty
-  * only valid ACCOUNT_ID are accepted, list of IDs:
-    * 10101
-    * 10302
-    * 10506
-    * 10780
-  * TIME_STAMP must be in expected format
-* input lines that are rejected are written to an error.csv file
-* the error records have an additional column with a reason for being rejected

 ## Sample files:
 * good_input.csv - a sample input file that has no validation error